 In a nutshell, this means you can mount an actual disposable camera lens to your mirrorless camera body and take pictures with it like you’re using a disposable camera.

-It’s an exciting option for photographers looking to recreate that look of classic lo-fi film photography and those seeking a 35mm disposable camera aesthetic.
-But using their digital camera rather than an actual single-use camera.
+It’s a brilliant option for photographers looking to recreate that look of classic lo-fi film photography and those seeking a 35mm disposable camera aesthetic–but using your digital camera rather than an actual single-use camera.

 From Pocket Dispo’s website and store, “Each Pocket Dispo is equipped with an authentic disposable camera lens designed to recreate the classic aesthetic of film and disposable camera photography.”

 So you’re directly getting the entire disposable camera aesthetic on your mirrorless camera.
-Depending on your camera type, there are a range of different mounts.
+Depending on your camera brand (Fuji, Sony, Panasonic etc), there are a range of different mounts.

-The lens doesn’t come with a lens cap, so like traditional disposable cameras, it is constantly exposed.
+The lens doesn’t come with a cap, so like traditional disposable cameras, it is constantly exposed to the elements.
 However, as described by Pocket Dispo; “Our patent-pending design features a recessed lens for fewer scratches and a compact form.
 The optimised aperture provides infinity focus, enhancing halation, chromatic aberration, vignetting, and the classic softness of film photography,” so you don’t need to worry about it getting damaged.

 Below, you’ll see my review of the lens, including the setup and how I used it.
 Along with some beautiful sample images, which I hope you enjoy!